BrandonXu6106/obsidianpublish/content/thoughts/Valve Handbook.md

 [Source](https://steamcdn-a.akamaihd.net/apps/valve/Valve_NewEmployeeHandbook.pdf)

 Valve is a company is one that I respect a lot for the agency they give their employees.
-Feels very much like a [[metalabel|metalabel]] where you have a bunch of highly agentic people working on things they wanna work on rather than a company.
+Feels very much like a [[metalabel.md|metalabel]] where you have a bunch of highly agentic people working on things they wanna work on rather than a company.

 TLDR; hire well